ouwou/discord-gateway-inspector/README.md

 Outgoing messages are intercepted by detouring the internal WebSocket's `send` function, so all outgoing messages will appear.

-The content script responsbile for doing the hooking is always run regardless of whether or not devtools are open.
+The content script responsible for doing the hooking is always run regardless of whether or not devtools are open.
 If this bothers you then disable the extension if you aren't using it.

 Sorry for the not-so-nice UI.
 I don't like frontend 😼